A breakdown of the superfood quinoa and what makes it such a potent powerhouse when it comes to an effective weight loss journey.

 - Cook quinoa for about 10-15 minutes until the curved tail is visible, and the grain becomes soft.

 - Pour the cooked quinoa into a bowl.
-Add the diced peppers, collards, cilantro, sesame seeds, pumpkin seeds, corn, walnuts, and chia seeds and mix well.
+Add the diced peppers, romaine lettuce, collards, cilantro, sesame seeds, pumpkin seeds, corn, walnuts, and chia seeds.

 - In a salad dressing shaker, combine the olive oil, lemon juice, sea salt, and black pepper.
 Close and shake until you have a smooth emulsion.

-- Mix dressing in with the quinoa salad.
+- Pour dressing over the quinoa salad and toss with salad hands.
 Garnish with mint.

 - You can swap the seeds and nuts with other healthy nuts and seeds if you prefer.
 Calories will change though so be sure to take that into consideration.